Ellzud/foundry-cards/README.md

   - Same restrictions as above.
   - Players can't see the discard anymore and won't be able to know hom many cards are left.

 > Warning : If you choose to give OWNER rights to players, they will have access to the actions ***Put it back in the deck*** and ***Shuffle all discard inside deck***.
 Those actions usually shuffle the deck after putting the cards inside it.
-If the player doing it doesn't have the OWNER rights on the deck, the shuffle step will be ignored and the cards will be put on the top of the deck. (`card.data.sort` remained unchanged)
+If the player doing it doesn't have the OWNER rights on the deck, the shuffle step will be ignored and the cards will be put on the top of the deck. (`card.sort` remained unchanged)

 ## Additional configuration settings